iloveponies/120-hour-epic-sax-marathon/recursion.markdown

 ~~~

 <exercise>

-Write the function `(sequence-contains? elem collection)` that returns `true`
+Write the function `(sequence-contains? elem a-seq)` that returns `true` if
-if the given sequence contains the given value, otherwise `false`.
+the given sequence contains the given value, otherwise `false`.

 ~~~ {.clojure}
 (sequence-contains?
 3 [1 2 3]) ;=> true